blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 This wristwatch is tuned to a five digit frequency, and can be used to communicate with other communicators on that frequency over any distance.
 It requires 1 stamina to run the communicator for 24 hours.

 ### Powerdrill
 This drill is made from black steel and consumes a stamina die in order to use for 1 hour.

-### Powersaw
-This saw is made from black steel and consumes a stamina die in order to use for 1 hour.
+It deals 3d6 piercing damage and has advantage against enemies in heavy armor.

 ### Chainsaw
 The chainsaw can slice through trees with it's black steel frame and teeth.
 One minute of use consumes a stamina die.
 If used as a melee weapon, it deals 3d6 slashing damage.